The difference between FU money and FU, money!

-It means you can effectively put a stop to full-time income immediately and still remain financially independent, at least for a while.
-It doesn’t necessarily mean or imply that you can flat out retire.
+It means you have enough money that you can stop working full time (or even working at all) and still live comfortably, at least for a while.
+It doesn’t necessarily mean that you can flat out retire.

 In other words: